mcandre/nile/README.md

 nile normalizes ebooks.
 For example, Amazon Kindle ereaders often fail to render smart (double-)quotes, apostrophes, em dashes, and other common Unicode runes properly.
 These can corrupt the displayed page, interrupting the natural flow of content.

-nile converts these problematic runes in **ePUB** books to traditional ASCII double-quotes and ASCII apostrophes, for an easier reading experience.
+nile patches up common ePUB structural integrity quirks, for an easier reading experience.

 ![the nile viewed from orbit](nile.jpg)